Approximate solutions to a nonlinear functional differential equation: Acknowledgments

-The second author thanks the staff, faculty, and colleagues of the Department of Mathematical Sciences at Stellenbosch University for creating a welcoming and productive environment that made this research possible while on sabbatical leave.
+{The authors thank the anonymous referee\red{s} for valuable feedback.} The second author thanks the staff, faculty, and colleagues of the Department of Mathematical Sciences at Stellenbosch University for creating a welcoming and productive environment that made this research possible while on sabbatical leave.